-* - This file is a new reference file for the ROW PI pilot projects.
-It is not a reference file that all projects may currently have.
-More information on the implementation of this reference file will be forthcoming.

 **Not required on overlay projects without wedging or on reconstruction projects without superelevation when all of the strata are a direct offset from the finished surface.

 Please Note:

 For date, label with the date of original project turn in to the Specifications & Estimates Unit in the format (20YY-MM-DD).
 Or, in the case of file updates, please use the date of the addendum.
 The date will be important for tracking changes that have been made during advertisement.
 The process for adding updated files to e-Proposal after advertisement will be the same process as the MDOT Notice to Bidder Inquiry process.
 Add updated files with the appropriate date to the RID area in ProjectWise, include an updated Project Data Summary, and change the state on the additional files.
 (MDOT Project Managers - Design Submittal Requirements.docx for directions or contact MDOT’s Design Services Section for more information.)